On Hypercomplex Networks: Materials and methods

 \section{Materials and methods}

 Proposing a complexity coefficient based on the diversity of topological measurements creates a necessity to select a group of topological features that can provide a reasonably comprehensive characterization of the network structure (e.g.~\cite{costa2007characterization}).
 However, global proprieties have been avoided because they just give us information about the entire graph instead of its possibly heterogeneous parts.
-For this purpose, ten topological measurements were estimated for in the network, including: (i) node degree; (ii) average and (iii) standard deviation of the shortest path length taken between each node and all other remaining nodes in the network; (iv) clustering coefficient of each node; betweenness centrality for (v) nodes and (vi) edges; (vii) matching index for every pair of nodes that shared an edge; (viii) Laplacian eigenvalues; and (ix) second and (x) third hierarchical degree of each node.
+For this purpose, ten topological measurements were estimated for in the network, including: (i) node degree; (ii) average and (iii) standard deviation of the shortest path length for each par of nodes; (iv) clustering coefficient of each node; betweenness centrality for (v) nodes and (vi) edges; (vii) matching index for every pair of nodes that shared an edge; (viii) Laplacian eigenvalues; and (ix) second and (x) third hierarchical degree of each node.
 Considering the networks to be unweighted and non-directed, we can understand theses measurements as follows:

 \textbf{Node degree:} the number of the neighbors of a node, quantifying how well a node is connected to other nodes in the graph;

 \textbf{Shortest path length:} the smallest sequence of adjacent nodes between two nodes in a graph is the \textit{shortest path length} (or \textit{geodesic path length}).
 We consider the average and standard deviation of this measurement taken between each node and all other nodes in the network.